yieldi-labs/docs/README.md

 }
 ```

+Babylon users will lock to a BIP322 script parsed by Babylon Chain.

 ## AVS Reference Implementation

 The AVS deposits the yield as an ERC-20 token.
 The AVS is then able to compute the share of the yields to pay to each user and send it.